ssgantayat/ds-bootcamp-2021-03/README.md

   * Break and thought exercises
   * Visualization using Pandas
   * Break and programming exercise
-  * Advanced Pandas: Groupby, Timeseries
+  * Advanced Pandas: Groupby and Timeseries
   * Break and programming exercise
   * Review and questions

 * **DAY 3**
   * Seaborn statistical plots
   * Break and programming exercises